BabylonJS/Documentation/content/How_To/contribute/contribute_to_api.md

 title: Contribute To The API
 image:
 description: Learn how to contribute to the Babylon.js API.
-keywords: welcome, babylon.js, diving deeper, contribution, contribute, open-source, oss, API, develope
+keywords: diving deeper, contribution, contribute, open-source, oss, API, develope
 further-reading:
 video-overview:
 video-content: